Chapter Twenty One II

 Sung indicates I should continue.
 I reiterate the story and Janah’s involvement, that she would be in touch regularly.

 Sung is thoughtful, “Good work for a monk, she honors our tradition.
-You are on 24 hour ethernet connection with Master J, will you keep me updated on the progress of the young woman?”
+You are on twenty four hour ethernet connection with Master J, will you keep me updated on the progress of the young woman?”

 “Of course.
 As soon as I hear from her.
 May I return to training?’